jaynetics/jaynetics.github.io/content/posts/nihilism-chat-gpt.md

 date = "2023-07-10"
 +++

+{{< image src="/img/dalle2.jpg" alt="Robot eye" title="Dall-E image 'Robot eye in a library by Neo Rauch'" >}}

 _What follows is a conversation I had with Chat GPT 4.
-I probed how it "reacts" to philosophical questions and arguments._
+I probed how it reacts to philosophical questions and arguments._

 Me: